freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/blockchain/features/index.md

 When something is controlled by a central authority, where the power to make decision lies in the hands of the apex of the management, such system is called a Centralized System.
 Banks, for example, are a centralized system, where it's the responsibility of the Governor to make decisions.

 On the contrary, when the power is vested in the hands of the people or the users, such system is said to be a Decentralized System.
-The peer to peer network, Torrent, for example is a decentralised system, where the user has complete control.
+The peer to peer network, Torrent,bitcoin for example is a decentralised system, where the user has complete control.

 ![Decentralized Systems](https://raw.githubusercontent.com/Vagisha16/Hw3/master/blockchain_article_pic.jpg)